tehhi42/jetthoughts.github.io/_posts/2013-09-26-capistrano-3-passing-parameters-to-your-task.markdown

 authors_git: miry
 tags: ruby capistrano deploy config rakefile
 category: Tech
+summary: The new way of passing parameters in Capistrano v3 is use same solution as Rake (in some order capistrano 3 totally based on Rake).
+description: The new way of passing parameters in Capistrano v3 is use same solution as Rake (in some order capistrano 3 totally based on Rake).
 ---

 The new way of passing parameters in Capistrano v3 is use same solution as Rake (in some order capistrano 3 totally based on Rake).